kandhavivekraj/git-changed-files/README.md

 # git-changed-files

-> Get the committed files list between your protected branch and current branch of a `git` repository
+> Get the committed files list between your any of your branch and current branch of a `git` repository

 ##### Note: It will not give files that are currently in staging and working directories.

 - Filter based on file type.
 - Promise API
-- Filter based on the status of files
+- Filter files based on the type of change(Example: modified or added or ...)

 ### Installing